polskipete/Quake-2-Mod/crazyWizard/README.txt

 Healing Ray(Machinegun): Heal per second

 Special Weapons and abilites use MANA, which can be spotted next to were ammo use to be

+Drag This Folder into quake 2 folder and set shortcut with \quake2.exe" +set game crazyWizard